🦘 Australia Β· ABS 2021–22

 Your net worth is $110,000

-Felix tracks your net worth daily across super, shares, property, and cash β€” and builds a personalised plan to reach $250,000.
+Richify AI tracks your net worth daily across super, shares, property, and cash β€” and builds a personalised plan to reach $250,000.

-Average Net Worth by Age in Australia (ABS Data)
+Average net worth by age in Australia (ABS data)

 Under 35$164,000First major wealth accumulation period